Introduction to broadcasts

 - You want to send custom data with your message(s).

-When you set up a newsletter you’ll:
+When you set up a one-time send you’ll:

 - Determine your audience.